Liansheng-Wang/InGM-LIO/README.md

 * M2DGR: https://github.com/SJTU-ViSYS/M2DGR.git
 * NCLT: http://robots.engin.umich.edu/nclt/
 * AVIA Dataset: https://github.com/ziv-lin/r3live_dataset   ([R3live](https://github.com/hku-mars/r3live.git))

-We will release the data we have collected ourselves to the public at a later time.
 The following table shows the correspondence between the sequences used in the experiments and the results reported in the paper:

 <table>